uzorjchibuzor/to-do-app-with-javascript/README.md

 To run:

-`clone this project and navigate to the directory<br/> run npm install<br/>
+`clone this project and navigate to the directory
+run npm install
 run npm run build
 `

 # Author